techpmsap/ASUG_PreConf_2018/Exercises/Exercise1/Exercise1.md

 ## Summary
 This concludes the exercise.
-You should have learned how to create a XSUAA service instance in SAP Cloud Foundry and a Destination service instance in SAP Cloud Foundry.
+You should have learned how to create a Destination service instance in SAP Cloud Foundry.
 Please proceed with the next exercise.